scala/scala-lang/_posts/2026-09-13-release-notes-3.3.9.md

 Scala 3.3.9 LTS is now available!

-This patch release backports most of the bugfixes and some of the improvements introduced in the Scala Next series to the Scala 3.9.0 release.
-All of the backported changes were proven to not break either binary or source compatibility, by testing over 1500 projects in the [Scala 3 Open Community Build](https://github.com/VirtusLab/community-build3).
+This patch release backports most of the bugfixes and some of the improvements introduced in the latest Scala Next 3.9.0.
+All of the backported changes were proven to not break either binary or source compatibility, by testing over 1500 projects in the
+[Scala 3 Open Community Build](https://github.com/VirtusLab/community-build3).

 # Notable changes

-- Stop using custom fonts for Scaladoc to reduce javadoc jar size [#26393](https://github.com/scala/scala3/pull/26393)
+- Stop using custom fonts for Scaladoc, to reduce doc jar size [#26393](https://github.com/scala/scala3/pull/26393)
 - Improve Java generic signatures for higher-kinded types, value classes [#25540](https://github.com/scala/scala3/pull/25540)